What Are Medicare Advantage (Part C) Plans?

 Medicare Advantage (MA) plans all provide full coverage for inpatient and outpatient services, and many include prescription medication coverage.

-Medicare Part C plans are issued by private insurance carriers that are authorized to bill Medicare for reimbursement of costs.
+Part C of Medicare plans are issued by private insurance carriers that are authorized to bill Medicare for reimbursement of costs.

 Plans vary by carrier and geographic area, and coverage limits are different from one plan to another, even within a single provider company’s offerings.
 Because of this variation, it's always best to speak with a plan representative before making a major decision about switching Medicare plans.